gauravjot/graphite-md-server/src/content/v2.0/getting_started.md

 Here are the **three** rules that apply:

 1. File and directory names act as slug in the URL, and these are case-sensitive.
 For files `.md` extension is removed and is replaced with `.html`.
 For directories, the name is used as is.
 2. Files starting with `_` (_underscore_) are seen as a draft and are hidden inside the navigation tree.
-These files are also not processed during build.
 3. When naming a file or folder:

    - Do not to use _spaces_.
    - Use these URL safe symbols `-_.!'()`.
    - Use only English (A-Z a-z) and numerical (0-9) characters.

-   None of the above are strict rules, but following them will make your life easier when [linking docs](/writing_first_doc.html#linking-other-docs).
+   None of the above are strict rules, but following them will make your life easier when [linking docs](writing_first_doc.html#linking-other-docs).

    | Not Recommended       | Recommended           |
    | --------------------- | --------------------- |